kiwanami/emacs-deferred/README.markdown

    * Return
       * a deferred object
    * Create a deferred object
-   * The created deferred object is never called until someone call the function 'deferred:callback' or 'deferred:errorback'.
+   * The created deferred object is never called until someone call the function `deferred:callback` or `deferred:errorback`.
    * Using this object, a deferred chain can pause to wait for other events.
-(See the source for 'deferred:wait'.)
+(See the source for `deferred:wait`.)

 * deferred:succeed ([value])
    * Arguments